piscibus/notifly/README.md

 }
 ```

-# Customizing The Notification entities JSON
+## Customizing The Notification Entities JSON
 To customize a notification JSON, create an [Eloquent API Resource](https://laravel.com/docs/eloquent-resources), then override the `getTransformer` in the entity model class.
 In a `John commented on your post` case, the object is a `Comment` model, to customize its JSON:

 `php artisan make:resource Comment`